AayushPat/grand-caverns-3d-model/README.md

 GIS Data / Cave Mapping Resources – Used for accurately modeling Grand Caverns' interior

 How to Run (Can't :/ )
 The lidar data necessary to run the simulation is was given to me by Professor Angel Garcia and I am very appreciative of this.
 However When he gave this data he asked that we do not share it as he hasn't made it public yet.
 It is also around 80gbs so I doubt I could upload it here if I wanted to.
+This limited the needed files I was able to upload to this repository